 Depending on the severity of the initial infection, diarrhea can range from mild to severe.
-The diarrhea is watery, is often bloody and may contain mucus.
-You need to be aware that the coccidian organisms multiply rapidly and the infection can worsen very quickly.
+The diarrhea is watery, is often bloody, and may contain mucus.
+You need to be aware that the coccidian organisms multiply rapidly, and the infection can worsen very quickly.

 Your veterinarian can diagnose and confirm coccidiosis by examining your pet’s feces for coccidian cysts.
-If the results are positive for coccidiosis your vet will prescribe medication.
+If the results are positive for coccidiosis, your vet will prescribe medication.

 Pick up feces immediately, thoroughly clean the areas and the items that your pet uses and keep flies, insects, and rodents away as they can spread this disease on their feet and in their bodies.

 Wash bedding, towels, and clothing on the hot cycle in your washing machine and add some bleach for good measure.

 Grass, soil, and dirt areas can be difficult to remove all traces of coccidian protozoa.
 Keep in mind that these surfaces can remain contaminated for up to two months or more.

-The strains of coccidiosis specific to your dog are contagious and can be fatal to your pet but are not transferable to humans so there is no need to be fearful of this parasite.
+The strains of coccidiosis specific to your dog are contagious and can be fatal to your pet but are not transferable to humans, so there is no need to be fearful of this parasite.

 Be on the lookout for the symptoms with a new pup, and practice good hygiene to increase your chances of a healthy start with your newest pack member.